XanderF98/Bing-A11y-Overhaul/README.md

 I led a focused execution effort to address the existing accessibility backlog by:

 Prioritizing high‑impact and high‑risk issues
-Identifying and closing duplicates and stale defects Planning work with clear dependencies and ownership
+Identifying and closing duplicate and stale defects Planning work with explicit dependencies and ownership

 This approach balanced backlog reduction with ongoing feature delivery.